 Strong exterior security prevents intruders from entering your building.
 As part of your spring-cleaning routine, you should conduct an audit of your business exterior to ensure your first line of defense is secure.
 Here’s how:

 - Ensure dark areas, such as doorways, parking lots, and walkways are well lit.

 - Check video surveillance cameras to determine whether they are properly connected and updated with the latest software.

-- Check equipment and phone lines (which may be connecting security systems) to ensure they are not worn or damaged.
+- Check equipment and phone lines to ensure they are not worn or damaged.

 - If you haven’t already, place surveillance cameras near windows and entryways.

-- Test locks, and consider replacing with smart locks if they appear dated or unstable.
+- Test locks and consider replacing them with more advanced access control solutions if they appear dated or unstable.

 - Trim large bushes or shrubs to enhance visibility of your business’ outdoor area.

 By investing in a strong exterior, businesses can create a physical barrier that prevents unauthorized access and reduces the risk of theft, vandalism, and other types of security breaches.
 Additionally, a visible and robust security system can create a sense of security among employees and customers, which can help to foster a safer work environment and protect against potential legal liabilities.